For this hinges section we are very grateful to Technology Student for allowing the use of their material. All images and text are © V. Ryan 2002

 A large variety of hinges are available from most hardware stores.
 The type bought depends on how it is to be used and what it is to be fitted to.
 For example, when selecting a hinge for a jewellery box, a small brass butt hinge is likely to be used rather than a concealed hinge.
 Furthermore, brass hinges are more expensive than steel ones and they give a quality look to the completed product.
 Below are some of the more popular hinges that are available.

-Butt Hinge: Comes in a range of sizes from 13mm to 150mm and is normally used for cabinet doors.
+Butt Hinge: Comes in a range of sizes from 13mm to 150mm and is normally used for various internal and external doors and cabinet doors.
 They are very strong but cannot be adjusted once they are fitted.

 Butterfly Hinge: This is often used on light-weight doors and different shapes and patterns are available.
 They are generally easy to fit.